-I am a professional lecturer in Game Design at DePaul University where I teach game design and game studies.
+I am a professional lecturer in Game Design at DePaul University.
 I research the extent to which games may envision queer world-building by studying LGBTQ lived experiences and considering how these may inspire games.
 I have published in Technical Communications Quarterly, The Journal of Popular Culture, The Video Game Art Reader, Queer Studies in Media and Popular Culture and Widerscreens.
-I have presented my research at Society for Cinema and Media Studies (SCMS), Digital Games Research Association (DiGRA), Southwest Pop American Culture Association (SWPACA), the Chicago Colloquium for Digital Humanities and Computer Science (DHCS), GaymerX, and Digital Frontiers.
+I have presented my research at Society for Cinema and Media Studies (SCMS), Digital Games Research Association (DiGRA), National Women's Studies Association (NWSA), Southwest Pop American Culture Association (SWPACA), the Chicago Colloquium for Digital Humanities and Computer Science (DHCS), GaymerX, and Digital Frontiers.

 I earned my PhD in Technology and Humanities from Illinois Institute of Technology.
 In my dissertation, I study games marketed to gay men to interrogate how designers of these media encode gender and sexuality into their artifacts.
 Here, I consider how games may be designed to challenge normalized understandings of gender and sexuality.
 As a PhD student, I participated in the HASTAC Scholars Program, a community focused on rethinking digital education, research and academia.
 In 2016, I was awarded a fellowship through the Game Changer Design Lab through the Center for Interdisciplinary Inquiry & Innovation at the University of Chicago.